ClairDeCoder/JellyFresh/README.md

 ## Contributing

-Feel free to issue a PR, submit feature requests or issues.
+Feel free to issue a PR, submit feature requests, or submit issues.

 ---